 Three years ago, Swiger started Wilmington’s first cardio-oncology program.
 And in the past year, he began a cardio-oncology rehabilitation program, which helps patients with cancer become stronger.
 Sometimes, patients need to go through cardiac rehab to get strong enough to tolerate chemo.

-In October, he began seeing patients in the Novant Health Zimmer Cancer Center at New Hanover Regional Medical Center, instead of at the previous off-site location.
+In October, he began seeing patients at Novant Health Zimmer Cancer Institute, located at New Hanover Regional Medical Center, instead of at the previous off-site location.
 It’s more convenient for patients, and it enhances coordination with the oncology team.
 It’s the same model Swiger was part of during his training at Vanderbilt and Johns Hopkins.

 “Fighting cancer is awful,” Swiger said.
 “If you don't have to drive to a different building to have ultrasounds of your heart, it’s one less stop you have to make.
 A one-stop shop is just easier for patients.
 Plus, it’s easier for me to consult with oncologists who are right upstairs.
 Connecting face-to-face is always better than a phone call.”

 “We're in a cancer therapeutics renaissance,” Swiger said.
 “In the last 10 years, we've had all these new medications that have turned a lot of cancers that were seen as death sentences into chronic diseases and have really given people a chance.
 But a lot of these medicines – the new targeted therapies – injure the heart in different ways.”

 Compassionate cancer care is just a click away.

 So there's been a trend to involve cardiologists to make sure that patients don't have any side effects, or at least control them, he said.
 And if they do, we can manage them so the patient can finish their chemotherapy.
 That’s the goal: Get rid of the cancer.”